Board & Manager

 Warwick has a Bachelor of Economics and Bachelor of Commerce from Australian National University and is a Chartered Accountant.

 BA (Cornell), MBA (Wharton)

 Director (AMYF1, AMYF2, AMYF3, AMYF4, AMYF5)

-Alex MacLachlan is currently Chairman of the responsible entity for Emerging Markets Masters Fund, Australian Property Opportunities Fund and US Select Private Opportunities Fund I & II, New Energy Solar Fund and Managing Director of Global Resource Masters Fund Limited and Australian Governance Masters Index Fund Limited.
-Alex also serves as a director of the Australian Masters Corporate Bond Fund Series, New Energy Solar Limited and Asian Masters Fund Limited and of the responsible entity for US Masters Residential Property Fund.
+Alex MacLachlan is currently Chairman of the responsible entity for US Masters Residential Property Fund, Emerging Markets Masters Fund, Australian Property Opportunities Fund I, II & III, US Select Private Opportunities Fund I, II & III, Evans & Partners Global Disruption Fund, New Energy Solar Fund.
+Alex also serves as chairman of the Australian Masters Yield Fund Series and as a director of New Energy Solar Limited and Asian Masters Fund Limited.

 Before joining Dixon Advisory, Alex was an investment banker specialising in the natural resources sector, most recently serving as Head of Energy, Australasia, for UBS AG in Sydney and prior to that as an investment banker at Credit Suisse First Boston.
 During his career as an investment banker, Alex advised many of Australia’s and the world’s leading natural resources companies, working with over 30 companies on more than $100 billion in announced mergers and acquisitions and capital markets transactions.
 Before specialising in natural resources investment banking, Alex worked in the Japanese Government Bond derivatives markets in London, New York and Sydney.